freeCodeCamp/how-to-contribute-to-open-source/README.md

 ## Contributing to open source in general
 - [An Intro to Open Source](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) - Tutorials by DigitalOcean to guide you on your way to contribution success here on GitHub.
-- [Up For Grabs](http://up-for-grabs.net/#/) - a list of projects with beginner-friendly issues.
+- [Up For Grabs](http://up-for-grabs.net/#/) - A list of projects with beginner-friendly issues.
-- [Issuehub.io](http://issuehub.io/) - a tool for searching GitHub issues by label and language.
+- [Issuehub.io](http://issuehub.io/) - A tool for searching GitHub issues by label and language.
 - [Code Triage](https://www.codetriage.com/) - another, really nice, tool for finding popular repositories and issues filtered by language.
-- [First Timers Only](http://www.firsttimersonly.com/) - a list of bugs that are labelled "first-timers-only".
+- [First Timers Only](http://www.firsttimersonly.com/) - A list of bugs that are labelled "first-timers-only".
-- [Awesome-for-beginners](https://github.com/MunGell/awesome-for-beginners) - a GitHub repo that amasses projects with good bugs for new contributors, and applies labels to describe them.
+- [Awesome-for-beginners](https://github.com/MunGell/awesome-for-beginners) - A GitHub repo that amasses projects with good bugs for new contributors, and applies labels to describe them.
 - [Open Source Guides](https://opensource.guide/) - Collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an open source project.
 - [45 Github Issues Dos and Don’ts](https://hackernoon.com/45-github-issues-dos-and-donts-dfec9ab4b612) - Do's and Don'ts on GitHub.
 - [GitHub Guides](https://guides.github.com/) - basic guides on how to use GitHub effectively.